besartelezi/challenge-parallax/README.md

   - [x] Make sure it keeps looping
   - [x] OOP - Create a class called "BackgroundAnimation" (name may be changed in the future)
     - This is needed to give different properties to every 'BackgroundAnimation' object (assets)
+- [ ] Get artwork for Pokémon Game
+  - [ ] Get sprite images of Torchic, Mudkip, and Treecko
+    - [ ] If possible, get sprite gif of one of them running
+  - [ ] Get sprite images of other Pokémon that might appear as obstacles
+  - [ ] Get sprite images of fire attack, grass attack, and water attack
+- [ ] Add Pokémon on the parallax
+  - [ ] Add the Pokémon
+  - [ ] Let the Pokémon move up and down on key button press down
+- [ ] Add obstacles
+  - [ ] Create class Obstacles
+  - [ ] One of the properties should be 'type'
+    - [ ] According to type of the obstacle, different things happen to the Pokémon
+    - [ ] When Pokémon gets hit by obstacle, no matter the typing = (dead)
+- [ ] Add Attack functionality
+  - [ ] Spacebar = Pokémon Attack
+  - [ ] When Pokémon attack > obstacle Pokémon type = Obstacle removed
+  - [ ] When Pokémon attack <= obstacle Pokémon type = Obstacle still there
+- [ ] Add Switch Functionality
+  - [ ] Switch between the Pokémon
+    - [ ] Different buttons call different Pokémon
+    - [ ] A = Grass, Z = Fire and E = Water
+    -

 ## Lettuce Learn Canvas